boom-army/docs/content/en/blog/build-diary-11/index.md

 images: ["monty.png"]
 contributors: ["harkl"]
 ---

+The Market Place build is about 80% complete and in spite of a few road blocks we're making good progress and you can expect delivery soon.

 I'm currently working on the MP build with another dev and in the downtime between code reviews I've also been able to deliver some serious upgrades to the platform.